PythonUnited/gitlab-iptables-blocker/README.md

 ## Prerequisites

 Install `ipcalc`.
-This program is used to found out the IP network so the entire IP range for a given IP address can be blocked in iptables.
+This program is used to foid out the IP network so the entire IP range for a given IP address can be blocked in iptables.